pulumi/docs/content/tutorials/pulumi-fundamentals/configure-and-provision/index.md

 With Docker networking, you can use image names to refer to a container by name.
 In this application, the React frontend sends requests to the Express backend service.
 The URL for the backend service is configured via the `setupProxy.js` file in `app/frontend/src` via the `HTTP_PROXY` environment variable.

 Run `pulumi up` to get the application running.
 Open a browser to `http://localhost:3001` and you should see that the Boba Tea shop is now deployed.
-Huzzah!
+Well done!

 ## Clean up

-Whenever you're working on learning something new with Pulumi, it's always a good idea to clean up any resources you've created so you don't get charged for cloud resources you don't need or leave behind resources you'll never use.
-Let's clean up.
+Whenever you're working on learning something new with Pulumi, it's always a good idea to clean up any resources you've created so you don't get charged for cloud resources you no longer need.
+Let's do that now.

 Run `pulumi destroy` to remove everything in the stack: